Visa Considerations for Digital Nomads in Germany

 - Portfolio (if you are in a creative field).

 At Schlun & Elseven Rechtsanwälte, our team is experienced in such applications and will ensure that your application fulfils the specified requirements.
 Requirements will vary depending based on your application.
-If you are looking to establish yourself as a digital nomad in Germany, don’t hesitate to contact our office directly for professional support.
+If you are looking to establish yourself as a digital nomad based in Germany, don’t hesitate to contact our office directly for professional support.

-Once you have the required documents for your application, you need to meet with the Auslandsbehörde in the area you want to establish yourself in.
+Once you have the required documents for your application, you need to meet with the Auslandsbehörde in the area you want to establish yourself.
 It may be necessary to have a short-term visa to come to Germany for this meeting.
 This process can also be time-consuming and can take up to 4 months from start to finish.
 Therefore, it is necessary to plan in advance.
 Our lawyers will guide you through this process.

 Other Visa Options for Digital Nomads in Germany

 Other options for digital nomads also exist.
 If your spouse is a German citizen and living in Germany, it is possible to join them under the rules of spouse reunification.
 Under § 28 AufethG (German Residence Act), it is within the rights of the spouse of a German citizen to come to Germany to live with them.
-The joining spouse must present valid evidence of the marriage and must present their visa application at the German consulate or the German embassy of the country where they have their permanent residence.
+The joining spouse must present valid evidence of the marriage and submit their visa application at the German consulate or the German embassy of the country where they have their permanent residence.
 The visa application must clearly show that it is for the purpose of family reunification.
 Once it is successful, the spouse can then establish themselves in Germany as a digital nomad.

 If you work for an established company based in Germany and reach the required EU Blue Card salary requirements, it is possible to apply for an EU Blue Card.
 The EU Blue Card can only be applied for by those with recognised university qualifications and where they have a solid job contract or job offer.
 Should the applicant be approved of the EU Blue Card, they can apply for a German permanent residence permit after 33 months or 21 months if they achieve a B1 level of German.